Pronto-AG/Pronto-MIA-Server/README.md

 - `Logging:LogLevel:Microsoft.Hosting.Lifetime` -> The log level which is taken by the log provider in order to filter log events regarding the `Microsoft.Hosting.Lifetime` namespace.

 #### ASP.NET
-- `AllowedHosts`-> The hostsnames which the application may bind to.
+- `AllowedHosts`-> The hostnames which the application may bind to.

 #### API
-- `API:GRAPHQL_ENDPOINT` -> The endpoint which will server the GraphQL-API.
-This option contains relative url from the hosts root.
+- `API:GRAPHQL_ENDPOINT` -> The endpoint which will serve the GraphQL-API.
+This option contains a relative url from the host's root.

 #### ConnectionStrings
 - `ConnectionStrings:ProntoMIADbContext` -> Option containing the postgres connection string used by the application to connect to the database.

 #### StaticFiles
 - `StaticFiles:ENDPOINT` -> The endpoint over which static files delivered by the application will be served.
-This option contains relative url from the hosts root.
+This option contains a relative url from the host's root.
 - `StaticFiles:ROOT_DIRECTORY` -> The directory where static files served by the application will be stored.
 This option contains an absolute path to the target directory.

 #### JWT